-From here it is possible to set Zpaq backend to extract to absolute paths, full paths, or to extract all revisions of files in the archive (mutually incompatible with extract to absolute paths option), and to force overwriting existing files (skipped by default).
-Please note that Zpaq extraction to absolute paths is on by default for non-Windows systems, as the format is quite often used to create packages meant to be extracted to specific locations, rather than archives meant to be extracted in custom paths.
+Zpaq backend can also be set to extract to absolute paths, full paths, or to extract all revisions of files in the archive - option which is mutually incompatible with extract to absolute paths option.

+Please note that Zpaq extraction to absolute paths is set on by default for non-Windows systems, as on non-Windows systems the format is quite often used to create packages meant to be extracted to specific locations, rather than archives meant to be extracted in custom paths.